jeromeetienne/learningthreejs.com/source/_posts/2015-08-17-learning-three-dot-js-news-number-12-creative-demos-of-the-week.markdown

 ### The Thing From Limbo
 ![screen shot 2015-08-13 at 11 09 20](/data/2015-08-17-learning-three-dot-js-news-number-12-creative-demos-of-the-week/screenshots/the_thing_from_limbo.jpg)

 Cool 3d [design](http://thewebdesignerpro.com/glslshader.html) and animation by [Army Chiu](https://twitter.com/armychiu) for the [WebDesignerPro](http://thewebdesignerpro.com/).
-It's got good use of shaders and shadow.
+It's got good use of shaders and shadows.

 ### Conclusion

 Okay guys, that's all for this week.
-The demos featured here are all wonderful projects that deserve to be recognised and shared.
+The demos featured here are all awesome projects that deserve to be recognised and shared.
 So don't hesitate to check them out.

 Stay tuned and see ya next time.